 The book of Hebrews quotes extensively from the Old Testament.
 Paul, as a Pharisee, would have been familiar with the Scripture in its original Hebrew language.
 In other letters, Paul either quotes the Masoretic Text (the original Hebrew) or paraphrases it.
 However, all of the quotes in this epistle are taken out of the Septuagint (the Greek Old Testament), which is inconsistent with Paul’s usage.
 Finally, Paul was an apostle who claimed to receive his revelations directly from the Lord Jesus (1 Corinthians 11:23; Galatians 1:12).
 The writer of Hebrews specifically says that he was taught by an apostle (Hebrews 2:3).

 If Paul didn’t write the letter, who did?
-The most plausible suggestion is that this was actually a sermon Paul gave and it was transcribed later by Luke, a person who would have had the command of the Greek language which the writer shows.
+The most plausible suggestion is that this was actually a sermon Paul gave and it was transcribed later by Luke, a person who would have had the command of the Greek language that the writer shows.
 Barnabas is another likely prospect, since he was a Levite and would have been speaking on a subject that he knew much about.
 Martin Luther suggested Apollos, since he would have had the education the writer of this letter must have had.
 Priscilla and Clement of Rome have been suggested by other scholars.

 However, there is still much evidence that Paul wrote the letter.
 The most compelling comes from Scripture itself.
 Remember that Peter wrote to the Hebrews (that is, the Jews; see Galatians 2:7, 9 and 1 Peter 1:1).
-Peter wrote: "...just as our dear brother Paul also wrote you with the wisdom that God gave him" (2 Peter 3:15).
+Peter wrote, “Just as our dear brother Paul also wrote you with the wisdom that God gave him” (2 Peter 3:15).
 In that last verse, Peter is confirming that Paul had also written a letter to the Hebrews!

 So, who actually wrote Hebrews?
 The letter fills a needed space in Scripture and both outlines our faith and defines faith itself in the same way that Romans defines the tenets of Christian living.
 It closes the chapters of faith alone and serves as a prelude to the chapters on good works built on a foundation of faith in God.
 In short, this book belongs in the Bible.
 Therefore, its human author is unimportant.
 What is important is to treat the book as inspired Scripture as defined in 2 Timothy 3:16-17.
-The Holy Spirit was the divine author of Hebrews, and of all Scripture, even though we don’t know who put the physical pen to the physical paper and traced the words.
+The Holy Spirit was the divine author of Hebrews and of all Scripture, even though we don’t know who put the physical pen to the physical paper and traced the words.